Nitrile vs. Latex vs. Neoprene: How to Choose the Right Cleanroom Glove

 Mar 5, 2026

-A quick, simple, practical guide to matching glove material to your process
+A quick, practical guide to matching glove material to your process

 Two questions narrow the field fast: (1) Which ISO class?
 (2) What will the glove touch?
 Solvents, disinfectants, sharp edges, and surface materials all influence glove material choice, as do cleanliness, particulate limits, and allowable endotoxin levels.